mimicos/mimitext/README.md

 ## Overview

-Mimitext is an interface to Huggingface's transformers library, providing a proof-of-concept user interface for the purposes of inference.
-It generates text based on the text you give it, with a number of configurable options.
+Mimitext is an interface to Huggingface's transformers library, providing a simple user interface for customized inference.
+It generates text based on the text you give it.
+This can be used as a writing aid, for experimentation on an AI model, or played like an interactive story.
+There are a number of configurable options and a few features that I believe are unique to this software at the time of writing.

+It's caleld Mimitext because of my username and because after nine days I couldn't think of a good name.

 This is provided via **Flask** and runs on **localhost**.
-Despite being a simple webserver, mimitext is currently *not intended for more than one user at a time.* It will likely break horribly in that scenario *and is not secure against random users.* However, the webserver component means it can be easily run on a distant machine and operated from another.
+Despite being a simple webserver, mimitext is currently *not intended for more than one user at a time.* It will likely break horribly in that scenario right now, although a goal is to make it functional for a small number of users.
+It still isn't intended to be public-facing, where malicious users could intentionally send requests to slow it down.

+However, the webserver component means it can be easily run on a distant machine and operated from another.
 For this, I recommend *ssh -D*.
-Again, this isn't intended to be public-facing.
+Again, this isn't intended to be public-facing either, but it may be convenient for certain uses.

-Possibly unique to mimitext is that it also allows you to peek at the possible next tokens for a given input.
-For instance, you can view the TopK and SoftMax results from attempting to move the model forward.
-These tokens can be added to the text-so-far with a click.
-Of course, conventional string generation (currently provided by `generate` is still available.
+Possibly unique to Mimitext is that you can view single token probabilities instead of generating entire text sequences.
+As an example, if you input "The", enable "Token Mode" and then hit "Generate", the rightmost column will fill with a table of tokens.
+The inner shading represents the probability of that token being sampled for use out of the 100 tokens the table is limited to.
+This lets you take a peek at what the model might be "thinking" of adding, but may never actually reach.
+Clicking one such token adds it to the text as usual, and if "Quickgen" is enabled, a new batch of tokens is made off the new total text input.

-When text is generated normally, the user can click on a letter in the possible result to add the text *up to* that letter, rather than being forced to accept the whole result.
+Another novel feature is that when text is generated normally, the user can click on a letter in the possible result to add the text *up to* that letter, rather than being forced to accept the whole result.
 This should allow an easier way to move forward with less manual editing.
+If you get a sequence of 50 tokens, but only want the first 10, a single click will truncate the other forty—and if "Quickgen" is on, the next sequence(s) will begin to generate automatically.

+The page brings in an almost blank `custom.css` which may be used to theme the program in any way you like.

 **Warning!** This is new and heavily in-progress.
 It may break in subtle, unexpected ways.
-The GUI is also under heavy construction.
+The GUI is also under heavy construction and subject to constant tinkering.

 ## Sample
 ![Example](demo/demo_01.png)